History of the British Army postal service: Start of the postal service and the English Civil War

 In 1632, Charles I appointed Thomas Witherings as the Postmaster of foreign mails.
 Three years later Witherings proposed to Charles's Council to "settle a pacquet post between London and all parts of His Majesty's dominions, for the carrying and recarrying of his subjects letters."
 To justify the expenditure Witherings suggested that "anie fight at sea, anie distress of His Majestie's ships (which God forbid), anie wrong offered by anie nation to anie of ye coastes of England or anie of His Majestie's forts...the newes will come sooner than thought," implying that the reason for this innovation was to provide better defence of the realm.
 Two years later a state letter monopoly formally came into being and the public institution of the Post Office was created.
 It was used to raise revenues to sponsor state activities including war.
 A public mail service was developed through Witherings' organization, with post offices connected by regular routes built across the nation along the lines of communication utilized by the Tudor troops.
 A conveyance tariff was fixed.
 Postage was paid on receipt of the letter by the addressee and remained so until the Rowland Hill reforms of the 1840s.

-Both the Royalist and Parliamentarians maintained their own postal systems during the English Civil wars (1642–51).
+Both the Royalist and Parliamentarians maintained their own postal systems during the English Civil War (1642–1651).
 The Parliamentarians appointed Edmund Prideaux as Master of the Posts, Couriers and Messengers.
 In this capacity he established within the Post Office an instrument of state control, called the 'Secret Office'.
 This office was charged with gleaning intelligence from intercepted mail.
 In the Commonwealth period this control was extended nationwide, as soldiers of the New Model Army were appointed Postmasters and were required to submit monthly reports on the activities of the communities that their post office served.
 Elements of the Secret Office still exist today under the auspices of the Home Office and its secret intelligence services.

 The most famous Royalist messenger was James Hicks, a Post Office employee, who passed through the Parliamentarians lines many times but was never caught.
 The Parliamentarian New Model Army employed its musicians as messengers.